 It may be too soon to write brick-and-mortar's obituary, but it's not looking good.
 There's been a flood of store closings already this year, and more will likely be coming as online retailers like Amazon.com take over the retail market.
 Here are some of the chains closing locations in 2014:

-Staples -- The largest U.S. office supply chain revealed plans Wednesday to shut an additional 30 stores this year, accelerating its ongoing efforts to slash costs.
+Staples -- The largest U.S. office supply chain revealed plans in mid-November to shut an additional 30 stores this year, accelerating its ongoing efforts to slash costs.
 These store closures would be in addition to the 140 already announced.

 Coach -- The upscale handbag retailer is closing 70 stores over the next year amid a bleak outlook for business.
 That's about one of every eight North American retail locations it operates.